Extended-Thunder/send-later/index.md

-To test if you're running into this issue, schedule a message to be delivered at some future date/time, then double-click on the scheduled draft to re-edit it, then opening the Send Later scheduling pop-up and see if the text box and the date picker below it both have the correct, matching date/time in them.
+To test if you're running into this issue, schedule a message to be delivered at some future date/time, then double-click on the scheduled draft to re-edit it, then open the Send Later scheduling pop-up and see if the text box and the date picker below it both have the correct, matching date/time in them.
 If so, you're probably fine.
 If not, read on.

 Before we get into what causes these and how to fix them, we need to explain a little bit about how Thunderbird thinks about languages, or technically,